Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography

-\abstract {This is the third paper in a series focusing on the submillimeter galaxy magnification bias, specifically in the tomographic scenario.
-It builds upon previous work while utilising updated data to refine the methodology employed in constraining the free parameters of the halo occupation distribution model and cosmological parameters within a flat $\Lambda$CDM model. } {This work aims to optimize CPU time and explore strategies for analysing different redshift bins while maintaining measurement precision.
-Additionally, it seeks to examine the impact of excluding the GAMA15 field, one of the H-ATLAS fields that was found to have an anomalous strong cross-correlation signal, and increasing the number of redshift bins on the results. } {The study uses a tomographic approach, dividing the redshift range into a different number of bins and analysing cross-correlation measurements between H-ATLAS submillimeter galaxies with photometric redshifts in the range $1.2<z<4.0$ and foreground GAMA galaxies with spectroscopic redshifts in the range $0.01<z<0.9$.
+\abstract {This work focuses on the submillimeter galaxy magnification bias, specifically in the tomographic scenario.
+It builds upon previous works, while utilising updated data to refine the methodology employed in constraining the free parameters of the halo occupation distribution model and cosmological parameters within a flat $\Lambda$CDM model.} {This work aims to optimise CPU time and explore strategies for analysing different redshift bins, while maintaining measurement precision.
+Additionally, it seeks to examine the impact of excluding the GAMA15 field, one of the H-ATLAS fields that was found to have an anomalous strong cross-correlation signal, and increasing the number of redshift bins on the results.} {The study uses a tomographic approach, dividing the redshift range into a different number of bins and analysing cross-correlation measurements between H-ATLAS submillimeter galaxies with photometric redshifts in the range $1.2<z<4.0$ and foreground GAMA galaxies with spectroscopic redshifts in the range $0.01<z<0.9$.
 Interpreting the weak lensing signal within the halo model formalism and carrying out a Markov chain Monte Carlo algorithm, we obtain the posterior distribution of both halo occupation distribution and cosmological parameters within a flat $\Lambda$CDM model.
-Comparative analyses are conducted between different scenarios, including different combinations of redshift bins and the inclusion or exclusion of the GAMA15 field. } {The mean-redshift approximation employed in the "base case" yields results in good agreement with the more computationally intensive "full model" case.
+Comparative analyses are conducted between different scenarios, including different combinations of redshift bins and the inclusion or exclusion of the GAMA15 field.} {The mean-redshift approximation employed in the "base case" yields results that are in good agreement with the more computationally intensive "full model" case.